Personal Property Appraisal:

 Since then I have been successfully employed in fields ranging from the barn manager of an Ottawa-area show facility to the field of private investigation and running a successful domestic services business.
 During this time, I was often asked by clients who knew of my love for antiques to keep an eye open for esoteric items of decor and artworks.
 This eventually lead to working for a local auction house, where I learned both the inner workings of the industry and, as a matter of course, learned how to correctly assess, handle and catalogue a great many items.

-To date, I have appraised everything from a single item to a private art collection to the contents of an estate.
+To date, I have appraised everything from a single item to a private art collection to the contents of a hoarder’s estate.
 As a lifelong student of sociology, history and art in all its forms, I am continually educating myself about art and antiques, endeavouring to have basic knowledge about a great many items.
-A current knowledge base regarding the ever-changing market is crucial.
+Current knowledge regarding the ever-changing market is crucial.
 Client confidentiality is key.

 Finally, I am known for being honest, responsible and applying detail-oriented thoroughness to every aspect of my work.
 My third-party appraisals are free of bias and as a member of the Canadian Personal Property Appraisers Group, I am beholden to a professional code of conduct and ethics.